bobb-Rob/orangeHRM_automation/README.md

-# OrangeHRM Login in Automation
+# OrangeHRM Automation

-This is a demo project to automate login scenarios of a publicly accessible website using JavaScipt, Cypress, and Mocha.
+This is a demo project to automate the listed scenarios below using JavaScipt, Cypress, and Mocha.
 It is a project showing the effectiveness, and ease of use of Cypress to automate web applications.

+> Question 1: Write a test script to create, edit and delete "Admin"

+    Steps:
+    1. Login with the following credentials: Username: Admin and Password: admin123
+    2. Navigate to "Admin" on the side navigation bar.
+    3. Click on "Add"

+> Question 2: Write a test script to create, edit and delete "Employee"

+    Steps:
+    1. Login with the following credentials: Username: Admin and Password: admin123
+    2. Navigate to "PIM" on the side navigation bar.
+    3. Click on "Add"

 ## Built With